 The Dominican Republic is home to the fourth-largest African diaspora in the world outside of Africa.
 So if you travel to the Dominican Republic, it’s very easy to see with your eyes just how much we were influenced by African heritage and ancestry.

-- Music: Our biggest music genres such as merengue and bachata have deep African roots and incorporate African instruments and rythms.
+- Music: Our biggest music genres, such as merengue and bachata have deep African roots and incorporate African instruments and rhythms.

 - Spirituality: Tainos and Africans were cruelly forced to convert to Catholicism or face death.
 So as a way to preserve our West African spirituality, we intertwined it into Catholicism.
-For example, the Afro-ceremonies of Los Congos or a Fiesta de Palo.
+For example, La Regla de Ocha, Santeria, Los Congos, and Fiesta de Palo.

 - Dominican Spanish: The Dominican Spanish dialect is heavily influenced by Canarian/Andalusian Spanish, Taino words, and African syntax.